 New York’s electric car charging landscape

 Charging stations come in different types-Level 1 (standard), Level 2 (faster), and DC Fast Charging (super-fast).
 Level 2 and DC Fast Charging are most common at public locations.
 Notable networks like ChargePoint, EVgo, and Tesla Superchargers are prevalent.
-You’ll also find independent stations at parking garages.
-They are also available at shopping centers and even hotels.
+You’ll find independent stations at parking garages, they are also available at shopping centers and even hotels.
+Meanwhile, you can easily locate electric car charging points at popular stores too.

 How can I find charging stations